-A non-resident may claim a refund from SARS within 3 years after the interest or royalty has been paid by submitting the relevant declarations and undertakings, if withholding tax was unduly withheld.
-SARS will refund the tax directly to the non-resident.
+If tax was withheld because the non-resident did not make the required declaration, they have three years to submit the declaration directly to SARS, which will then pay the refund directly to the non-resident.
 Should the interest or royalties become irrecoverable, SARS must refund the tax to the person who withheld and paid it to SARS.

-If the payment of interest or royalties is denominated in a foreign currency, it must be converted to South African Rands at the spot rate on the date on which the amount was withheld.
+If the amount withheld is not in South African Rands, it must be converted to Rands using the spot rate on the date of withholding.